• Skip to main content

 From September to April, we host monthly talks on industrial archaeology and local history from society members and guest speakers.
 Talks are usually illustrated and are held on a Friday evening in the Lecture Theatre at RGS Worcester.

-From May to September, we organise visits to local and distant attractions.
+From May to August, we organise visits to local and distant attractions.
 We usually have a knowledgeable guide and many attractions allow us access not usually open to the general public.
-Coach trips are arranged for more distant locations.

 Join the society